zinzloun/THM_WriteUP/RTM_Capstone/README.md

 		thereserve DC=thereserve,DC=loc         S-1-5-21-1255581842-1300659601-3764024703

-As usual I created an exclusion in Defender
+As usual I created an exclusion in Defender in <b>C:\Users\it.support\def-exc</b>.

- 	C:\Users\it.support\def-exc

-I manged to transfer Rubeus (please note that to forge a golden ticket you must have version >= 2) from the attacker machine.
+I manged to transfer Rubeus (please note that to forge a golden ticket you must have version >= 2) from my attacker machine as previously done for the other tools used.
 To successfully forge the golden ticket on the trusted root domain, we have to append -519 to the discovered SID, since the Well-known SID/RID format is S-1-5-21-{root domain}-519.
 This SID identifies the Enterprise Admins group.
 This group exists only in the root domain of an Active Directory forest.
 By default, the only member of the group is the Administrator account for the forest root domain, so we must use this user in order to generate the ticket.
 More details can be found [here](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/manage/understand-security-groups).
 Following is the whole command:

- 	rubeus.exe golden /rc4:0c757a3445acb94a654554f3ac529ede /domain:corp.thereserve.loc /sid:S-1-5-21-170228521-1485475711-3199862024 ^
+ 	rubeus.exe golden /rc4:zzzzzzzzzzzzzzz /domain:corp.thereserve.loc /sid:S-1-5-21-170228521-1485475711-3199862024 ^
   	/sids:S-1-5-21-1255581842-1300659601-3764024703-519 /user:Administrator /ptt

   		......